yasiryagi/helpdesk/roles/validators/README.md

 $ systemctl status joystream-node
 # this will only show the last few lines.
 To see the latest 100 entries (and follow as new are added)
 $ journalctl -n 100 -f -u joystream-node

+# To make the service start automatically at boot:
+$ systemctl enable joystream-node
 ```
 You can restart the service with:
 - `systemctl restart joystream-node`